-Andy Young is an entrepreneur-in-residence at 500 Startups, where he helps teams with growth, analytics and product.
+Andy Young was previously an entrepreneur-in-residence at 500 Startups, where he helps teams with growth, analytics and product.
 Previously Andy led the launch of Stripe in the UK, founded and grew membership management platform GroupSpaces, and created Selective Tweets.
 Andy likes building useful things, and using technology to help people.

 Okay.
 So yeah, welcome to this session on data-driven growth.
 So I’m Andy, thanks very much for having me.
 This is my Twitter handle, so please use that to direct any comments, feedback, heckles, you know, abuse in that direction.

 It’s great to be here in Edinburgh.
 I’m actually a quarter Scottish, which I assumed was how the speaker running order today was calculated until Mike came up here in his kilt this morning, and now I’m not so sure.
 To introduce myself briefly, so for the past year I’ve been with the VC firm, 500 Startups, working with over 40 of our portfolio companies, helping them with their growth.
 Alongside that, I also do freelance consulting.
 Right now, I’m working on a project with a web-audience measurement firm Quantcast.
 Prior, I spent two years doing sales and operations as the country lead for Stripe here in the UK.
 And then before that, I rode the start-up roller-coaster as the technical co-founder of my own company GroupSpaces.
 Way, way back, I built, a Facebook application, Selective Tweets, that some of you, may have encountered.
 Somehow, and I’m still not quite sure but that reached over a million users over a period of years, so that was quite something to watch.
 I really can’t take credit for that, but people found it useful.